lukepuplett/standard-extensions/README.md

 # Getting Started
 There's nothing to it:
 1. Reference the package
-2. Use types the new types in namespaces under the Centrica EMT root
+2. Use types the new types in namespaces under the Evoq root
 3. Profit!

 # Build and Test